 Well, I can’t speak for other bloggers, but I can tell you about my experience — I live off my investment income (mostly) and I pay taxes on my investment income too.
 A LOT of freaking taxes.

 - When I was still working, Mrs. Tako and I easily surpassed the 0% tax bracket with our taxable income from both our jobs and our investments.
-(Remember: investment income tax brackets are based upon taxable income which is a combination of both your earned income AND investment income.)
-We paid 15% on our investment income most years.
+(Remember: investment income tax brackets are based upon taxable earned income) We paid 15% on our investment income most years.

-- After I quit working, our dividend income plus our inadvertent long term capital gains (more about this later) still exceeds the $77,200 amount.
+- After I quit working, our dividend income plus our inadvertent long term capital gains (more about this later) plus earned income still exceeds the $77,200 amount.
 In other words, we still pay 15% taxes on our investment income.

 Based upon our dividend growth plan for 2018, Mrs. Tako and I expect to receive dividend income of $53k in 2018.
 On those dividends alone we would seemingly to fall into the 0% investment income bracket… but that’s not the whole story.